Medical Definition of Active euthanasia

-The Netherlands is currently the only country in the world in which euthanasia is openly and legally practiced.
-There, euthanasia and assisted suicide are defined by the State Commission on Euthanasia.
+Human euthanasia is legal in the Netherlands, Belgium, Colombia, and Luxembourg (while assisted suicide is legal in Switzerland, Germany, Japan, Canada, and in the US).
 Euthanasia is the intentional termination of life by somebody other than the person concerned at his or her request.
 Assisted suicide means intentionally helping a patient to terminate his or her life at his or her request.
 Euthanasia is the termination of life by a doctor at the express wish of a patient.
 The request to the doctor must be voluntary, explicit and carefully considered and it must have been made repeatedly.
 Moreover, the patient's suffering must be unbearable and without any prospect of improvement.

 Conclusion: Euthanasia is a matter of continuing controversy, a tinderbox for debate, an issue on which positions range widely and include enthusiastic advocacy of euthanasia, guarded acceptance of euthanasia, outright rejection of euthanasia, and vehement condemnation of euthanasia, equating it with murder, genocide, or worse.
 But who knows?
 Euthanasia is an area in which honest people may still differ.Source: MedTerms™ Medical Dictionary

 Search Medical Dictionary